seederwood/overtime-app/README.md

 - Refactor user association integration test in features/post_spec.rb
 - refactor posts/form for AdminUser status
 - fix post_spec.rb to use Factories
+- fix post_spec.rb:46-50 to have correct user reference without using #update